Fossil collecting: Rock type

 Fossils are generally found in sedimentary rock with differentiated strata representing a succession of deposited material.
 The occurrence of fossil bearing material depends on environmental factors before and after the time of preservation.
-After death, the first preserving factor is a rapid burial in water bodies or terrestrial sediment which would help in preserving the specimen.
-These rocks types are usually termed clastic rock, and are further subdivided into fine, medium and coarse grained material.
-While fossils can be found in all grain types, more detailed specimens are found in the fine grained material.
-A second type of burial is the non-clastic rock, form where the rock is made up of the precipitation of compacted fossil material, types of rock include limestone and coal.
-The third fossil bearing material is the evaporates, which precipitate out of concentrated dissolved salts to form nodular deposits, examples include rock salt and phosphate concentrations.
+After death, the first preserving factor is a rapid burial in water bodies or terrestrial sediment which would help preserve the specimen.
+These rocks are usually termed clastic rocks and are further divided into fine, medium and coarse grained material.
+Fossils can be found in all grain types, but more detailed specimens are found in the fine grained material.
+A second type of burial is the non-clastic rock, where the rock is made up of the precipitation of compacted fossil material.
+Types of non-clastic rock include limestone and coal.
+The third fossil bearing material is the evaporates, which precipitate out of concentrated dissolved salts to form nodular deposits.
+Examples include rock salt and phosphate concentrations.
 The evaporates are usually associated with gastropod, algae, vertebrate, and trace fossils.
-Fossils are not to be found in areas of igneous rock (except in some beds between lava flows).
+Fossils are not found in areas of igneous rock (except in some beds between lava flows).
 In rocks which have undergone metamorphism, fossils are generally so distorted that they are difficult to recognize or have been destroyed completely.

 Preservation

-After burial various factors are at work to endanger the current fossil's preserved state.
-Chemical alteration would change the mineral composition of the fossil, but generally not its appearance, lithification would distort its appearance, the fossil itself may be fully or partially dissolved leaving only a fossil mold.
+After burial, various factors are at work that can endanger the current fossil's preserved state.
+Chemical alteration can change the mineral composition of the fossil, but not its appearance.
+Lithification can distort its appearance; the fossil may be fully or partially dissolved leaving only a fossil mold.

 Exposure

 Areas where sedimentary rocks are being eroded include exposed mountainous areas, river banks and beds, wave washed sea cliffs, and engineering features like quarries and road cuts.
-Coal mining operations often yield excellent fossil plants, but the best ones are to be found not in the coal itself but in the associated sedimentary rock deposits called coal measures.
+Coal mining operations often yield excellent fossil plants.
+The best ones are found not in the coal itself but in the associated sedimentary rock deposits called coal measures.